805603/The-Integrative-Cognitive-Architecture-ICA-V1.a/architecture/module-admission-rule.md

 # Module Admission Rule

 The module‑admission rule defines when a new component, behavior, or subsystem is allowed to enter ICA V1.a.
-The architecture maintains stability by ensuring that every module—whether cognitive, regulatory, or embodied—meets strict coherence and safety requirements before becoming part of the active system.
+The architecture maintains stability by ensuring that every module—whether computational, regulatory, or embodied—meets strict coherence and safety requirements before becoming part of the active system.
 This prevents fragmentation, overload, and the introduction of unstable dynamics.

 ## Core Requirement
 A module may only enter the architecture if it increases or preserves global coherence.
 Any module that reduces coherence, introduces instability, or conflicts with existing components is rejected automatically.
 This ensures that the architecture evolves without compromising internal integrity.